JavierRamirez14/diabetic_retinopathy_detection/README.md

 - `evaluating_utils.py`: Utility functions for model evaluation (e.g., `get_metrics`, `optimize_prediction_thresholds`).
 - `twoeyesmodel_and_utils.py`: The Two-Eye Combination Model and functions for extracting and combining features from individual eyes.
 - `visualization_utils.py`: Utility functions for creating plots and visualizations.
+- `train_val_split.py`: Utility functions for splitting the dataset into training and validation sets.
 - `results_figures/`: Stores generated plots, charts, and visual outputs from model training and evaluation.

 ---